DanielChronlund/DCToolbox/README.md

 Start a Tor network HTTP proxy that can be used for anonymization of HTTP traffic in PowerShell.
 Requires proxy support in the PowerShell CMDlet you want to anonymise.
 Many of the tools included in DCToolbox supports this.

-<h3>Test-DCAzureAdUserExistence</h3>
+<h3>Test-DCEntraIDUserExistence</h3>

-Test if an account exists in Azure AD for specified email addresses.
+Test if an account exists in Entra ID for specified email addresses.

-<h3>Test-DCAzureAdCommonAdmins</h3>
+<h3>Test-DCEntraIDCommonAdmins</h3>

-Test if common and easily guessed admin usernames exist for specified Azure AD domains.
+Test if common and easily guessed admin usernames exist for specified Entra ID domains.

-<h3>Get-DCAzureADUsersAndGroupsAsGuest</h3>
+<h3>Get-DCEntraIDUsersAndGroupsAsGuest</h3>

-Lets a guest user enumerate users and security groups/teams when 'Guest user access restrictions' in Azure AD is set to the default configuration.
+Lets a guest user enumerate users and security groups/teams when 'Guest user access restrictions' in Entra ID is set to the default configuration.

 <h3>Invoke-M365DataExfiltration</h3>

-Uses an Azure AD app registration to download all files from all M365 groups (Teams) document libraries in a tenant.
+Uses an Entra ID app registration to download all files from all M365 groups (Teams) document libraries in a tenant.

 <h3>Invoke-M365DataWiper</h3>

-Uses an Azure AD app registration to wipe all files from all M365 groups (Teams) document libraries in a tenant.
+Uses an Entra ID app registration to wipe all files from all M365 groups (Teams) document libraries in a tenant.

 <h3>Export-DCConditionalAccessPolicyDesign</h3>